 For further details, please refer to our local FTT newsletters.

-Even if Luxembourg is not part of the enhanced cooperation, its financial services industry will be impacted directly or indirectly depending on the shape of the future tax.
-It is therefore crucial that all Luxembourg players stay abreast of the latest EU developments and understand the basics of the new proposal once released by the Commission.
+Even if Luxembourg is not part of the enhanced cooperation agreement, its financial services industry will be impacted directly or indirectly.
+It is therefore crucial that all Luxembourg players stay abreast of the latest EU developments and understand the basics of the new proposal as it currently stands.

 Deloitte has developed a network of FTT experts across Europe to share their technical and industry experience and knowledge, but also to be in a position to assist efficiently financial institutions on a cross-border basis.